openproof-net/rpo-spec-v0.1/README.md

     }
   ]
 }

 Contributing

-OpenProof welcomes scientific, legal, and institutional contributors interested in strengthening the RPO standard.
+OpenProof welcomes scientific, legal, and institutional collaborators interested in strengthening the RPO standard.

 Participants may: